 Will I survive this?
 How does anyone?
 Can I stop asking “why” questions?
 Time will tell.
 No matter how it happens: divorce, abandonment or death, it’s loss beyond words.
 But, grief is not a choice.

-*I wrote this 23 June 2012, the day I started writing Memory Clouds: Good Grief Bad Grief and as of 15 Dec 2017 I am alive and enjoying my life…again.
+*Update: I wrote this 23 June 2012, the day I started writing Memory Clouds: Good Grief Bad Grief and as of 27 Nov 2018 I am grateful to be alive and enjoying my life in this next chapter ;).”